Number of Americans suffering from Alzheimer’s disease today: Approximately 5 million.

 Dr. Gilbert says, “There are certain things one can do to reduce the risk of getting Alzheimer’s, but we know there are genetic links - that’s something we can test, to some degree, but it’s not valid clinically yet.”

-Alluding to a study out recently, Dr. Gilbert explains seven things people can do in their everyday activities to significantly reduce the risk of Alzheimer’s disease.
+According to a recent study, Dr. Gilbert explains seven things people can do in their everyday activities to reduce the risk of Alzheimer’s disease significantly.
 The most important is increasing physical activity.
-The study also found depression, obesity and diabetes all increase the risk.
+The study also found that depression, obesity and diabetes all increase the risk.

 Keeping the mind active also lowers the risk of Alzheimer’s disease.
 Dr. Gilbert says, “We’ve known for a long time that higher functioning, smarter patients - ones that have gone through higher levels of education or stayed mentally active - seem to not have as much presentation with Alzheimer’s.”